Postgraduate MSc

 All about the course

-The aim of this course is to enable you to develop a detailed knowledge and critical understanding of applied psychology in the context of psychological intervention and therapeutic modalities including cognitive behaviour therapy (CBT).
+The aim of this course is to enable you to develop a detailed knowledge and critical understanding of applied psychology in the context of psychological intervention and therapeutic modalities, including cognitive behaviour therapy (CBT) and integrative psychotherapies.

-The full-time route is structured over 12 months and comprises of three 10 week semesters.
-In semester 1 and 2 you will complete two taught modules in each semester.
-In semester 3 you will complete your dissertation under the supervision of one of the course tutors.
-If you choose to follow the part-time route you will complete the course over three years, completing two taught modules in each of the first two years and the dissertation in your third year.
+The full-time route is structured over 12 months and comprises three 10-week semesters.
+In semesters 1 and 2, you will complete two taught modules in each semester.
+In semester 3, you will complete your dissertation under the supervision of one of the course tutors.
+If you choose to follow the part-time route, you will complete the course over three years, completing two taught modules in each of the first two years and the dissertation in your third year.

 The dissertation module on this course will also give you the opportunity to pursue an area of applied psychology and psychological therapies directly related to your own work or interest.